vlazzarini/vanilla/README.md

 ---

 The following are the links to the web pages containing the tutorials in this guide.
-New tutorials will appear here as they are developed:
+Except wherever noted all these html pages can be opened directly in the browser.

 1.[Ping](1.Ping/.): this demonstrates how to import Csound WASM, start an engine, compile code and play a sound in